TreesAreOP/android-swipe-actions/README.md

                 colorID = R.color.colorInstantDelete, // background color
                 name = "instantDelete") // name of the action --> use this for debugging! otherwise not used
 ```
-The pendingDeleteAction uses the Undo feature.
+The pendingDeleteAction uses the undo feature.
 Every other parameter besides the RecyclerView and SnackBar parent are optional.
 To achieve an instant delete you could just set the undo parameter to false.
 If you'd like to customize the color and icon of the action you can also do so.

 Furthermore you can customize the text of the shown SnackBar and specify a callback when items are deleted.